appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 * [xmlParser](https://naturalintelligence.github.io/fast-xml-parser/) can be used for parsing and manipulating XML data in JavaScript.

-* [Forge](https://github.com/digitalbazaar/forge), is a library for working with cryptographic algorithms and protocols in JavaScript.
+* [Forge](https://github.com/digitalbazaar/forge) can be used to work with cryptographic algorithms and protocols in JavaScript.

 ## Custom JavaScript libraries